Two

 A

-back seat of his pick-up truck to pull out several balloons that were
+into the back seat of his pick-up truck to pull out several

-created a static spark as he slid across the back seat that caused
+spark as he slid across the back seat that caused an explosion

-in the backyard of his parent's home around 10 p.m. as part of their
+of his parent's home around 10 p.m. as part of their 4th

-4th of July celebrations.
-With only a few more balloons left to shoot,
+of July celebrations.
+With only a few more balloons left

 to the scene.

-nephew were taken to the hospital in Wichita where they received treatment
+and his nephew were taken to the hospital in Wichita where

 extensive damage as well.